mattbierner/blog.mattbierner.com/_posts/2014-11-23-user-defined-operators-in-a-dynamic-scripting-language.md

 ---
 One thing that's always bugged me about Javascript is the language's treatment of operators.
 Javascript operators, like their C and Java ancestors, are hardcoded into the language.
 The `*` operator always multiplies two numbers and is always parsed the same way.

 Javascript operators are special too.
-They get to use cool symbols with punctuator characters, can be used in infix notation, and have attached parsing properties, such as precedence and associatively.
+They get to use cool symbols with punctuator characters, can be used in infix notation, and have attached parsing properties, such as precedence and associativity.
 So why can't I access this aspect of the language, or use any of these neat expressive powers?

 {% include image.html file="Screen_Shot_2014_11_19_at_10_11_08_PM.png" %}

 Many *script languages I've studied add new operators to Javascript, and this is what I originally did with [Khepri][khepri].
 But that sucks.
 Just adding more operators doesn't fix the core problem.
-If anything, is only made me want user defined operators even more.
+If anything, it only made me want user defined operators even more.
 So with [Khepri][khepri] V1.0 in May 2014, I extended the language with user defined operators.

-Implementing user defined operators in a scripting languages presents some interesting design challenges that I hope to summarize in this post.
+Implementing user defined operators in a scripting language presents some interesting design challenges that I hope to summarize in this post.
 Specifically, I'll take a look at parsing operator expressions with user defined operators.
 Building a good parser for a language with user defined operators turns out to be the biggest implementation challenge, since, once the evaluator is set to work on an AST, user defined ops can be treated almost exactly like function calls.

 I'll lay out some ideal goals and demonstrate why building a parser that meets these ideals is a challenge by presenting the failings of a few potential solutions, before detailing the somewhat more scaled back approach I settled on in Khepri.